Granulation (jewellery): Notes

 Although the exact technique remains a mystery, colloidal soldering is the most recognized and coveted due to its resemblance to the original ancient pieces when analyzed using chemical and advanced imaging methods.

 The joints between metal permits determination of whether the technique was achieved.
 After finishing the heating process, the granules must be attached to the base and then attached to each other.
 This creates a stronger and more desirable structure.
-Currently there are only a few experts on the technique in the world as many of the techniques secrets were lost in ancient times -- although Pliny the Elder immortalized the technique in his biographical accounts.
+Currently there are only a few experts on the technique in the world as many of the technique's secrets were lost in ancient times -- although Pliny the Elder immortalized the technique in his biographical accounts.